thibaut-arnoulxdepirey/thibaut-arnoulxdepirey.github.io/publications.md

 ##  Preprints

 + Thibaut Arnoulx de Pirey.
-Extreme value statistics of non-Markovian processes from a new class of integrable nonlinear differential equations. [[arxiv](https://arxiv.org/pdf/2402.05091)]
+From an exact solution of dynamics in the vicinity of hard walls to extreme value statistics of non-Markovian processes. [[arxiv](https://arxiv.org/pdf/2402.05091)]

 + Thibaut Arnoulx de Pirey and Guy Bunin.
 Critical behavior of a phase transition in the dynamics of interacting populations. [[arxiv](https://arxiv.org/pdf/2402.05063)]